top of page

 SEASONAL EXHIBITIONS

-The seasonal exhibition is displayed in exhibition room two alongside the growing, permanent Lairds of Whalsay exhibition, see the Lairds page.
-Our 2025 seasonal exhibition includes an interesting display of Fishermens Ganseys and replica knitted garments from Valda Grieve's knitting pattern notebook.
+The seasonal exhibitions are displayed in exhibition room two alongside the growing, permanent Lairds of Whalsay exhibition (see our Lairds page).
+Our 2025/2026 seasonal exhibitions included an interesting display of Fishermen's Ganseys and replica knitted garments from Valda Grieve's knitting pattern notebook.

-The three exhibitions of 2024, were firstly, the Toevicoddy exhibition exploring the final stage in the production of woven cloth produced long ago for payment of rent.
+The three exhibitions of 2024, were 'Toevicoddy' that explored the final stage in the production of woven cloth produced long ago for payment of rent.
 By suspending the cloth in sea water in a Toevicoddy the gentle motion of the water gave the fabric a firmer but softer finish.
-Secondly, Valda Grieve's display with replica garments from Valda's knitting pattern notebook, and thirdly, a colour challenge craft display with inspiration taken from Francis Tulloch's striking photo of Blue Ridge Passway, Virginia.
+Alongside a Valda Grieve's display with replica garments from Valda's knitting pattern notebook, and our always popular 'colour challenge' craft display with inspiration taken from Francis Tulloch's striking photo of Blue Ridge Passway, Virginia.

 Our seasonal exhibitions from 2022 and 2023 consisted of three displays.
 Firstly we had the beautiful exhibition of traditional and contemporary lace knitting.
 The second display was a celebration of the Queen's platinum jubilee, with royal memorabilia showing some of Whalsay's royal connections.
 The third display highlighted and honoured the history of Whalsay healthcare.